MinecraftForge/Documentation/rendering/tileentity.md

 ```

 Once registered thusly, the game will use the newly created `MyTileEntitySpecialRenderer` to render any tile entity of the class type `MyTileEntity`.
-Before we dive in to implementing TESRs, there are a few assorted fiddly bits that need to be taken care of in your tile entity class.
+Before we dive in to implementing TESRs, there are a few assorted fiddly bits that need to be taken care of in your tile entity and block classes.

 `TileEntity` Plumbing
 ---------------------
 Sometime the culling algorithms will determine that your block is not visible and not call your TESR, or the rendering system will call it at the wrong time, or call it more often than is proper.
 This can happen when your tile entity's `getBlock` method returns null, or you render content outside of the collision bounds for your block, or the tile entity needs to render in the translucent pass, or in a number of other circumstances.

-In order to get drawn in the translucent pass, you'll have to override the default implementation of `shouldRenderInPass`.
+In order to get drawn in the translucent pass, you'll have to override the default implementation of `shouldRenderInPass` in your `TileEntity`.
 `shouldRenderInPass` takes only one argument: the render pass which is about to be generated.
 This number will be one of two values: `0` for the solid geometry and `1` during the translucent pass.
 The default implementation returns true only for the solid pass.